 Were you a participant in a pension plan offered by a company that went out of business or closed its plan?
 Millions of dollars of pension benefits go unclaimed because those owed the money can't be found.

 When your former employer can't find you, your pension money goes to the Pension Benefit Guaranty Corp., a government agency that protects retirement income.
 Check the PBGC's unclaimed pensions database to see if you're on its list of people owed benefits.

 If your bank or financial institution closed and you didn't claim the funds in your account, you still might be able to get your money.
 The Federal Deposit Insurance Corp. has a list of unclaimed insured deposits at firms that were shut between 1989 and 1993.
 Post-1993 bank assets go directly to state treasuries.

 Using the FDIC's BankFind tool, you can also trace what became of the old bank—for example, if it was absorbed by an existing financial institution that you can contact.

-To file a claim for lost bonds, you can submit a form PD F 1048 to the Treasury, with dates of purchase, names on bonds and other pertinent information.
+To track down lost bonds, submit the Fiscal Service Form 1048, Claim for Lost, Stolen, or Destroyed United States Savings Bonds to the Treasury Department with dates of purchase, names on bonds and other pertinent information.